Coach Training for Corporate Leaders and HR Professionals

 - Level Two Program: Certified Manager Coach Training

-This program consists of 60 hours of ICF-Accredited Coach Specific Training spread over three months, two and a half days a month.
-Spreading out the sessions over a few months allows the participants to complete more meaningful class assignments and practice coaching between sessions.
-With successful completion of the more rigorous Level Two Certified Manager Coach Training program, participants will earn our Certified Management Coach (CMC) credential.
-Also, the program has been designed to deliver all the Training requirements for the ICF’s ACC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
+This program consists of six days of ICF-Accredited Coach Specific Training spread over two months.
+Spreading out the sessions over a couple of months allows the participants to complete more meaningful class assignments and practice coaching between sessions.
+With the successful completion of the more rigorous Level Two Certified Manager Coach Training program, participants will earn our Certified Manager Coach (CMC) credential.
+Individual Mentor Coaching or Group Mentor Coaching can be added in if desired.

 - Level Three Program: Professional Certified Coach Training

 The most rigorous and comprehensive program is our Level Three Professional Certified Coach Training.
-This ICF-Accredited Program satisfies all the Training requirements for ICF’s PCC level of certification plus 2 (of 10 required) hours of Mentor Coaching.
-This program consists of 125 hours of ICF-Accredited Coach Specific Training spread over five months, three days a month.
+This ICF-Accredited Program satisfies all the Training requirements for ICF’s ACC level of certification plus 7.5 hours of Group Mentor Coaching.
+This program consists of 69.5 hours of ICF-Accredited Coach Specific Training spread over one intensive session, two months or three months, depending on participant availability.
 Class assignments and practice coaching are expected to be completed between sessions.
-The final three days incorporates a thorough review of a sample ICF written test (which is assigned and completed by the students before the last class), and extensive supervised practice coaching is conducted.
+The final three days incorporate a thorough written exam similar to the ICF’s and extensive supervised practice coaching with volunteers is conducted.

 Mentor Coaching Can Be Valuable.

 We believe mentor coaching sessions are extremely valuable, even if they weren’t required for ICF certification (see below).
 Mentor coaching offers essential reinforcement of the skills learned.
 Plus the personal attention and safe coaching environment accelerates confidence and produces a higher level of coaching competence.
 We can design any of our programs to include both individual and group mentor coaching sessions for the most cost-effective approach and lasting impact.

 Experience, Credentials, and Heart set This Faculty Apart.